ibm-cloud-architecture/build-to-manage/README.md

 - Java (framework)
   - [Spring Cloud Sleuth](https://cloud.spring.io/spring-cloud-sleuth/)

+#### Open Tracing
-**OpenTracing** is a distributed tracing instrumentation standard.
+[**OpenTracing**](https://github.com/opentracing/specification/blob/master/specification.md) is a distributed tracing instrumentation standard.
 It aims to standarize instrumentation, so developers can instrument first, and worry about the collection/distribution/aggregation system later.
 OpenTracing’s foundational concepts are Traces and Spans.
 Traces are the “story” of a transaction or workflow as it makes its way through a system.
 They are represented as directed acyclic graphs.
 A trace is made up of spans, which each represent one component of the story.
 Each trace starts with a span.
 Spans create new spans with two types of relationships that express both the semantics in the system (FollowFrom), and the critical path for latency-sensitive (distributed) operations (ChildOf).

 Current languages with [OpenTracing API libraries](http://opentracing.io/documentation/pages/api/api-implementations.html)
 - [Go](https://github.com/opentracing/opentracing-go)